Published by Christina Riley. Last Updated on November 3, 2023.

 Food and Drinks

 As if it couldn’t get any better, the Arboretum also offers food and drinks for visitors.
-If you find yourself feeling hungry while walking through the shimmering lights, then take a break at the Cocoa Shack or Bent Creek Bistro.
+If you find yourself feeling hungry while walking through the shimmering lights, then take a break at the Cocoa Shack, the Cocoa Cabin or Bent Creek Bistro.

 The Bistro offers a great menu of delicious snacks, including a variety of sandwiches, bread, and sweet treats.
 And, when you’re ready to stroll through the rest of the show, grab a hot chocolate or another drink to sip on.